realxilliam/simple-LCU-mod-installer/README.md

 # simple-LCU-mod-installer

-just a quick copy paste thing i did for no reason feel free to use it, just credit me
+just a quick copy paste thing i did for no reason. feel free to use it, just credit me